robertcedwards/juice-docs/docs/dev/api/v3/contracts/jbsingletokenpaymentterminalstore/write/recordredemptionfor.md

 * The function returns:
   * `fundingCycle` is the funding cycle during which the redemption was made.
   * `reclaimAmount` is the amount of terminal tokens reclaimed, as a fixed point number with 18 decimals.
-  * `delegate` is a delegate contract to use for subsequent calls.
+  * `delegateAllocations` is the amount to send to delegates instead of sending to the beneficiary.
   * `memo` is a memo that should be passed along to the emitted event.

 #### Body